-Section II provides an overview of the thesis process, from the thesis proposal, which is submitted as an assignment for the research course summer of 1st year, to the thesis outline and ethics application submitted in the research course summer of 2nd year, to the final assessment criteria for the thesis.
+Section II provides an overview of the research and thesis writing process, from the library database paper and thesis proposal in summer of 1st year to completion and submission of the thesis in winter 3rd year.

-Section III covers more of the technical, hands-on information that will become important to you during the actual writing of your thesis-deadlines, copyright issues, informed consent guidelines, order of pages, and suggestions for publishing your thesis.
+Section III covers more of the technical, hands-on information that will become important to you during the actual writing of your thesis-deadlines, copyright issues, informed consent guidelines, order of pages, and suggestions for publishing your paper.